 What payments must be included in the APM File?

-Worksheets “A.1 Financial” and “A.2 Financial – Episodes” collect financial information associated with APM contracts, defined as HCP-LAN Category 2A, 2B, 2C, 3A, 3B, 4B and 4C and HCP-LAN Category 4A, respectively.
-Note: Financial information related to HCP-LAN Category 1 is not collected on these worksheets.
+Worksheets “A.1 Summary” and “A.2 Financial” collect financial information associated with APM contracts, defined by the Expanded Non-Claims Payment Framework and HCP-LAN Category 2A, 2B, 2C, 3A, 3B, 4A, 4B and 4C.
+Note: Financial information related to fee-for-service only or HCP-LAN Category 1 and APMs not linked to quality, HCP-LAN Category 3N and 4N, are collected only on A.1 Summary.

 Are fee-for-service payments included anywhere in this data submission?

-Worksheet “D. Summary” should also include one row of summary information for Maryland residents enrolled in fully-insured Maryland sitused plans who are not attributed to one of the HCP-LAN categories above and thus are paid for via a fee-for-service arrangement with no link to quality or value.
+Worksheet “A.1 Summary” should also include one row of summary information for Maryland residents enrolled in fully-insured Maryland sitused plans who are not attributed to one of the Expanded Framework or HCP-LAN categories above and thus are paid for via a fee-for-service arrangement with no link to quality or value.

 Should payors separate out pharmacy services delivered under a medical benefit?